yazankaakeh/mps-payment-gateway/README.md

 ## 🤝 Contributions

 Contributions, issues, and feature requests are welcome!
-Please feel free to fix the repository and submit a pull request.
+Please feel free to fork the repository and submit a pull request.

 If you find a bug or have a suggestion, please open an issue on GitHub.